French Provincial architecture: United States

-In the United States following World War I the style became popular.
-American soldiers admired the architecture of rural France and when they returned from the war they built homes in the style.
-In the United States the style remained popular though the 1920s.
-By 1932 nearly one in three homes which appeared in the annual country house issue of the American magazine Architectural Record had French Provincial design elements.
+In the United States, the style became popular following World War I. American soldiers admired the architecture of rural France, and when they returned from the war, they built homes in the style.
+The style remained popular though the 1920s.
+By 1932, nearly one in three homes which appeared in the annual country house issue of the American magazine Architectural Record had French Provincial design elements.
 The style fell out of favor in the 1930s, but had a resurgence in the 1960s.

-In the United States architect Frank J. Forster promoted the style.
+Architect Frank J. Forster promoted the style in the United States.
 He was recognized by his peers as a master of French Provincial architecture in 1927, 1928, and 1929.

 Design

 Elements of French Provincial architecture include narrow tall windows with shutters, slate roof, copper gutters and symmetrically placed chimneys.
 The homes usually feature a rectangular floor plan.
 Exterior is usually brick or stucco with symmetrically placed exterior components.
 The design of doors is rectangular with an arched opening.
 The French provincial homes are two stories tall.
 The original modest designs ranged from modest farmhouses to wealthy aristocrat country estates.